Tuesday, May 24, 2011

 2. Use timber cut-out numbers in place of card and paint them the colour of your wedding theme.
 These pretty table numbers below blend in perfectly with the theme of the wedding.
 Images from Elisabeth Millay with Jonathan Young via Brooklyn Bride.

 3. Create vintage style table numbers by using pretty frames, lacey paper and glitter pens.
 This gorgeous idea can also be easily created on your computer and printed at home for a fun look without breaking the bank.
 We love the baroque frames at Pink Frosting’s wedding shop which would work perfectly for these table number creations.
-Image Bridal Cookie
+Image Bridal Cookie.

 4. Use miniature chalk boards to create a rustic table number – perfect for garden and beach weddings.
 Miniature chalk boards can be purchased online at Pink Frosting’s wedding shop for delivery world-wide.
 Photo Credit: Meg Runion.